Philip Hannan: Retirement

 In 1994 Hannan offered graveside prayers at the interment of Jacqueline Bouvier Kennedy Onassis in Arlington National Cemetery.
 During Hurricane Katrina in 2005, Hannan remained at a studio in a Catholic television station he had founded in Metairie, in order to protect it from looting.
 In the aftermath of Katrina, Hannan participated personally in the clean-up effort.
-In May 2010, Our Sunday Visitor Publishing published Hannan's memoirs in The Archbishop Wore Combat Boots – From Combat, to Camelot, to Katrina: A Memoir of an Extraordinary Life by Archbishop Philip Hannan with Nancy Collins and Peter Finney, Jr. ISBN 978-1-59276-697-0.
+In May 2010, Our Sunday Visitor Publishing published Hannan's memoirs in The Archbishop Wore Combat Boots – From Combat, to Camelot, to Katrina: A Memoir of an Extraordinary Life by Archbishop Philip Hannan with Nancy Collins and Peter Finney Jr. ISBN 978-1-59276-697-0.

 Death and legacy

 Philip Hannan died on September 29, 2011, at the age of 98 at Chateau de Notre Dame.
 He had moved there, from his private residence in Covington, Louisiana, in June 2011; he had grown increasingly frail in his last months because of a series of strokes and other health problems.

 Hannan received numerous civic honors, including the most prestigious award presented to a New Orleans civic leader, The Times-Picayune Loving Cup.
 In 1987, the Catholic University of America named its new science center Hannan Hall and conferred upon him the honorary Doctor of Laws.
 He also held an honorary Doctor of Laws from Georgetown University.

+In 1987, the first Roman Catholic school in St. Bernard Parish was opened and the people of the parish asked that it be named Archbishop Hannan High School in his honor.
+After the original campus was destroyed by Hurricane Katrina, the school relocated and opened a new campus in St. Tammany Parish in 2008.